 Ardie warmly welcomed us into his home.
 After a brief introduction, I asked Ardie what motivated his move to Israel.
 In short, he explained that in his early 20s, following the death of his father he started going to his local synagogue and found himself drawn to his Jewish faith and heritage.
 This developed during his college years and eventually, he felt it was clear that moving to Israel would be one of the ultimate fulfilments of his faith.
 The Jewish passage towards Jerusalem, aliyah, is based on a biblical narrative that this is the fulfilment of God’s promise to the descendants of the Hebrew patriarchs.
 The importance of living in Israel is also written in the writings of the Talmud.

 1) A dispute about the levels of oppression: Ardie suggested that Palestinians are not oppressed.
-One argument for this, he said, was that many live good lives and drive expensive cars, so how can we call that oppression?
+One argument for this, he said, was that many are living good lives and drive expensive cars, so how can we call that oppression?
 To further endorse this narrative, he referred us to his “Points of Light”, which are a collection of case studies on his website of positive Jewish and Palestinian collaboration and support.
 His argument that followed was that the activities that appear to us as oppression, are rather justified responses to evil acts and continued threats to the safety and security of Jewish Israelis.

 2) His right to the land: which is based on both a biblical and historical argument.